Uiver Collection: History

 The people in the small town of Albury on the New South Wales-Victoria border were following the race on the wireless as closely as everybody else in the world.
 On Tuesday 23 October, little did they know that within a few hours they were to be part of a drama which has become more famous than the record breaking race itself.
 It was a stormy lightning strewn night throughout nearly the whole of eastern Australia.
 Shortly after leaving the final official checkpoint in the Queensland town of Charleville on the last leg of the flight to Melbourne, the "Uiver" lost effective two-way radio contact.
-Race control does seem to have heard at least one of the three SOS calls that "Uiver" wireless operator Van Brugge made.
+Race control does seem to have heard at least one of the three SOS calls that "Uiver" radio telegraphist Van Brugge made.
 Van Brugge heard the advice that they were reported as being over Yackandandah, that they should keep west and that lights at the airfield at Cootamundra were being switched on for them.
 With no effective aids for navigation the airliner had drifted off course.
 In Melbourne, air race officials were expecting the "Uiver" to arrive about thirty minutes after midnight.
 At about twenty minutes to midnight Albury residents heard a twin-engine aeroplane high overhead travelling towards Melbourne and assumed that the DC-2 was on its way to the finishing line.
 Half an hour later they were surprised to hear the roar of a twin-engine aeroplane circling low above the dense storm clouds over the eastern section of the town.
 Clifton Mott, a sub-editor from the local newspaper, Border Morning Mail, phoned air race officials in Melbourne from the newspaper office.
 They confirmed that the airliner had lost radio contact and was probably in grave danger.
 Arthur Newnham, an announcer and newsreader with the local ABC radio station 2CO, being unable to get a phone line at his home from the Albury manual telephone exchange, rushed to the radio studio in the Albury Post Office building to phone the ABC in Melbourne and tell them what was happening.
 On the way to the studio, Newnham devised a desperate rescue plan.
 Reginald Turner, District Postal Inspector based at the Albury Post Office, saw the "Uiver" turn and head off in a south-easterly direction towards the mountains, and fearing for the lives of those on board, set off for the Post Office to phone and inform race headquarters.
 All three men acted independently.